 If you want to introduce more nutrition into your diet but don’t want to skimp on flavour, this warm salad has you covered.
 Made with lima beans and walnuts, the dish takes very little time to prepare and the ginger gives it a unique and interesting kick.

 There are plenty of things to love about street food, and bao buns are no exception.
 But with this delicious recipe for vegetarian bao, you can stay at home and enjoy them any time you want.

 This salad, made with red beets and red endive is not only delicious, it’s also extremely good for your skin.
 Red and orange coloured fruit and vegetables fight the ageing of the skin and last but not least, it’s also a boost to your immune system.
 So start eating!

 Matcha is a finely ground powder of high quality green tea that is rich in chlorophyll and amino acids.
 It has both a stimulating and invigorating effect, while at the same time, it is also calming.

 Dukkah is an Egyptian mix of roasted nuts, seeds and herbs that instantly adds a great Eastern twist to this simple breakfast.
 Once it’s made, you can keep the golden mixture in a closed, dry container for a long time to enjoy it again with this dish or other ones.

 This delicious and visually appealing salad features mung beans—a type of small, green legume which is a great source of protein, fibre and antioxidants...

-This tasty salad contains wakame, a brown seaweed or kelp that is common in Japanese, Korean and Chinese cuisines.
-It promotes good health in a variety of ways, including being a great source of calcium and iron.
+This tasty salad contains wakame, a brown seaweed.
+It is a great source of calcium and iron.
 It’s also rich in vitamins A, C, E and K which are instrumental in maintaining beautiful skin.

 This smoothie contains orange blossom water, which is originally from Morocco and is often used throughout the Middle East as a natural treatment for an upset stomach.